top of page

 • Reporting: Any incident must be recorded promptly using the Incident Reporting Form and submitted to the Designated Safeguarding Lead (DSL) within 24 hours.

-• Review and decision: The DSL will review the incident, consider circumstances, and decide on proportionate action.
-This may include warnings, removal from sessions, withdrawal of services, or referral to safeguarding teams or the police.
+• Review and decision: The Designated Safeguarding Lead (DSL) will review the incident, consider all relevant circumstances, assess any risks, and determine an appropriate and proportionate response.
+This may include verbal or written warnings, adjustments to participation, temporary suspension, withdrawal of services, safeguarding referrals, or referral to the police where necessary.

 • Support: Support will be offered to anyone affected if required.
 Adjustments may be made to ensure ongoing safety and wellbeing.